How does Docker help?

 - older dependencies are supported: your app can continue to use the same software forever.

-- use the same tools and workflows: you can code and experiment without risk.
+- use the same tools and workflows: you can code and experiment on your development PC without risk.

 Despite this, Docker is often shunned by web developers.

 Docker is the most useful web development tool you're not using

 It's considered too technical, unnecessary, or something for DevOps experts.
 Terminology and resources can be impenetrable and tutorials rarely explain how to use Docker during development.
 Until now…

 "Docker for Web Developers" demonstrates how to create development environments with practical examples.
 You'll be launching Docker within minutes and can progress at your own pace.

 You don't need to know any particular technology – the Docker examples can be adapted to your own stack.